sheng-sheng-sheng/SubTSBR/README.txt

     https://arxiv.org/abs/1907.07788

 The files in the folder 'RVM' are originally downloaded from http://www.relevancevector.com and have been modified.
+The package has been tested in Matlab 2019a.